abxh/simple-hidpi-grub-theme/README.md

 # simple-hidpi-grub-theme
-a minimalistic grub theme made for hidpi screens.
+a system-boot-inspired grub theme made for a 1980x1080 screen.

 ![](./bad_preview.jpg)
 _Could not get grub to preview theme.
 Hopefully this will suffice as a preview._